Frequently Asked Questions

 Where is the data hosted?

-EIT Pathogen is hosted in the data centre of Oracle Cloud in London, UK.
+The data is hosted in the data centre of Oracle Cloud in London, UK.
 Please contact us for other data residency requirements.

 What data is being uploaded to the cloud?
 Is any personally identifiable information (PII) being uploaded?